 It can be easy to get swindled into spending too much when you’re none the wiser.
 We’ve put together a handy Hiriketiya Beach Budget guide so you have a rough idea of how much you’re likely to spend as a backpacker in Hiriketiya.

-WHERE TO STAY IN HIRIKETIYA BEACH
+WHERE TO STAY IN HIRIKETIYA SRI LANKA

 We spent 4 nights at Indunil Homestay and we can’t recommend it enough.
 It’s an awesome place for budget backpackers, with clean, comfortable rooms, breakfast included and super friendly service from the family that lives there.
 Some other good options include Dot’s Bay House, Jasper House and Haven Hiriketiya.

-WHAT TO BRING TO HIRIKETIYA BEACH
+WHAT TO BRING TO HIRIKETIYA BEACH SRI LANKA

 Prepare for your trip to Hiriketiya Beach with our must-have travel essentials.